-Be on Time: Know Where You’re Going as being late is never acceptable.
-Better yet, be early.
-Be early is important as you will allow yourself, and more importantly your child time to settle in to a new environment.
-Don’t be too early though as your child may lose patient by waiting for too long.
+Be on Time: Know where you’re going, as being late is never acceptable.
+Being early will allow yourself, and your child time to settle into a new environment.
+Don’t be too early though as your child may lose patience waiting for too long.

 Manners, Manners, Manners!: Sit up straight.
 Don’t fiddle with your hands, hair etc. Look at the interviewer when engaging in conversation.
 Always say please and thank you.

-Follow instructions: be co-operative and always listen for instructions.
+Follow Instructions: Be co-operative and always listen to instructions.
 The interviewers have no way to assess your ability if you do not do what you are told to.

 Dress Nicely: If you’re a girl, wear a skirt.
 If you’re a boy, wear a shirt and trousers.
 No jeans.
 No shorts.
 The key here is to make it look as though you put in some thought into your appearance because that shows the interviewer that you are taking this opportunity seriously.